soumyagoud00/quantium-starter-repo/README.md

 ## Overview

-Built and tested an interactive Dash application to help assess the impact of price changes on sales and profitability.
+Built and tested an interactive Dash application to assess the impact of price changes on sales and profitability.

 ## Work Completed